We Buy House With a Squatter in Washington

 Squatter Rights in Washington

-In Washington state, avoiding squatting entails utilizing adequate security methods to secure your property.
+In Washington state, avoiding squatting entails utilizing adequate security to secure your property.
 Begin by installing robust locks on doors and windows.
 Adding motion sensor lights and surveillance cameras can assist in preventing trespassers from hiding.
 Regularly inspect fences and gates to keep your property safe and make it difficult for anyone to enter without permission.
 These procedures can significantly reduce the likelihood of squatters taking over your property.

 How Effective Is Regular Property Inspection In Deterring Squatters?